hardisj/erinsaudiocorner/content/english/driveunits/BG_Neo10.md

 description : "Bohlender Graebener Neo10 Planar Transducer"
 Tags: ["Bohlender", "Graebener", "Neo10", "Planar"]
 ---
+> *Update 02/2020:
+>
+> The results of this driver's measured performance and unit-to-unit consistency have caught me a lot of grief as of late.
+Namely from people questioning my test methods and blaming me for my suggestion based on what the data shows.
+>
+> In regards to my suggestions for usability from 300-2khz, I reference back to the mfg spec that shows a similar FR swing.
+I've found others who have used this use a similar range as well.
+>
+> As for the unit-to-unit consistency the way I see it is: either the units were 1) somehow mistreated before they were sent to me or 2) they really did vary this much.
+I've been tempted to remove this review entirely from my site due to concerns that it is #1 above.
+On the other hand, I would feel obliged to leave them up if it's #2 above.
+>
+> So, I've decided to compromise.
+I've made this update to my review and noted the concern over consistency.
+But I'm still leaving the data up.
+>
+> Erring on the side of caution would mean you ignore the unit-to-unit consistency and instead focus on the single test sample I reviewed.
+> In which case, my suggestions regarding performance in the Wrap-Up at the end of this review still stand.*
+>
+> Thanks,
+> Erin

 A fellow on the Parts-Express forum (tech-talk) sent me four of the [Bohlender Graebener Neo10 Planar Transducers](https://www.parts-express.com/bohlender-graebener-neo10-planar-transducer--264-7501) drivers to test and check for consistency.
 I normally don’t see the need but figured it’d be interesting so I obliged.

 I tested each driver’s impedance, frequency response and relative harmonic distortion.
 I added each driver’s respective result to the same graph for comparison purpose.
 I then chose one of the drivers to do further testing on.
 So what we have is the typical suite of data plus unit-to-unit comparison data.
 I hope you enjoy!